mikewei/shm_container/README.md

 See document of classes in namespace *shmc* for detail.

+## Limitation

+Currently only Linux/x86 platform is supported.
+Moreover, its design goal is all for server side application.

 ## HowToUse

 The library consists only C++ headers, so importing it in your project is very easy (just add -I dir).
 It also provides a [bazel](https://bazel.build) BUILD file so just set deps on it if you are using bazel.